CristianConstantinDinu/POC-simulation-Dinu-Cristian-Constantin/README.md

 4. Selects the best candidate for each input row.
 5. Marks each row as `matched` or `unmatched`.
 This method detects duplicates (the same company written in different ways) and measures the correlation between the input and each candidate.
 6. Generates a summary report file with the results.
+OBS.
+The data in the file er_matches.xlsx are displayed based on 'final_score', in descending order.

 ## How to run
 Make sure PyCharm IDE and `pandas` package are installed.